Luz H.

 What do you think of Koreatown?

-Koreatown is an extremely diverse area with many ethnic groups.
-More than before, but with time, it has become a diverse mix of races.
-For example, I’m from Mexico and other people are from Korea.
-There are many different people that live here.
+Koreatown is a diverse area with many different ethnic groups.
+More than before, but with time, it has become a diverse mix of different races.
+For example, I’m from Mexico, while others are from Korea.
+There are different people who live in this area.

 What is your favorite thing about Koreatown?

-My favorite part about Koreatown is the community [meetings].
-Right now, they don’t have them, but I really like going to the community meetings in Koreatown.
-These resources have helped me sustain myself, with the community, and meet new people.
+My favorite part about Koreatown is the community meetings.
+They don’t have them right now, but I really like going to the community meetings in Koreatown.
+These resources have helped me sustain myself, connect with the community, and meet new people.

-As immigrants, community is extremely important because we are not from this country.
+As immigrants, having a community is extremely important because we are not from this country.
 Can you tell me about your hardships as an immigrant in the United States?

-In the beginning, it wasn’t great for me, and it’s still difficult because of the language barrier.
+In the beginning, it wasn’t great for me.
+It’s still difficult because of the language barrier.

-Can you tell me about your favorite memory in Mexico when you were young?
+Can you tell me about your favorite memory in Mexico from your youth?

 Of course.
 I studied and worked.
 I finished my bachelor’s degree in primary education.
 I needed to study and work.